vycdev/king-typer/docs/tutorials/instalation.md

 1. Running both the API and the SPA.

-API is on localhost:8090 (note the API is not even close to started and it's not used yet, it's intended to be used in the future for managing account, multiplayer, a database and other things like that)
+API is on localhost:8090 (note the API is not even close to being started to be coded and it's not used yet, it's intended to be used in the future for managing accounts, multiplayer, a database and other things like that)

 SPA is on localhost:8080